hoppinar0und/assmtrl/readme.md

 # ASSMTRL

 ## Description
 ASSMTRL stands for Arbitrary Struct Serialiser and Multiplexed Transceiver Library.
-It is a library capable of serialising and deserialising arbitrary struct and sending them onto a file descriptor as well as receiving and handling these structures from multiple file descriptors.
+It is a library capable of serialising and deserialising arbitrary structs and sending them onto a file descriptor as well as receiving and handling these structures from multiple file descriptors.

 PLEASE NOTE THAT IN ITS CURRENT STATE ASSMTRL IS NON-FUNCTIONAL AND IN DEVELOPMENT!
 DO NOT ATTEMPT TO FOLLOW THE INSTRUCTIONS BELOW!